HQJaTu/spammer-block/README.md

                         Send mail using SMTPd at address.
 Default: 127.0.0.1 --spamcop-report-address REPORT-ADDRESS
-                        Report to Spamcop using given address --spamcop-report-from-stdin
+                        Report to Spamcop using given address --mock-report-address REPORT-ADDRESS
-                        Read email from STDIN and report it as spam into Spamcop --spamcop-report-from-file FILENAME
+                        Report to given e-mail address.
+Simulate reporting for test purposes.
-                        Read email from a RFC2822 file and report it as spam into Spamcop
+  --report-from-stdin   Read email from STDIN and report it as spam --report-from-file FILENAME
-  --dbus BUS-TYPE-TO-USE
+                        Read email from a RFC2822 file and report it as spam --dbus BUS-TYPE-TO-USE
                         Use D-Bus for reporting.
-Ignoring all arguments, except must use --spamcop-report-from-file.
-Choices:
+Ignoring all arguments, except must use --report-from-file.
+Choices: system,
-                        system, session
+                        session
   --log-level LOG_LEVEL
                         Set logging level.
 Python default is: WARNING --config-file TOML-CONFIGURATION-FILE